Skip to content

 Single view of a customer (scaling to Beta)

 What it says, is what it does.
-Staff currently have to go through multiple legacy systems to gather a whole picture.
+Staff currently have to go through multiple legacy systems to gather the whole picture.
 This can mean sometimes taking 20-30 minutes to complete a task or simple information gathering.
 What if you could just use one platform?
-A single view, helping to save time searching by 10–25 minutes.
+A single view helps to save time searching by 10–25 minutes.

 Information and evidence (Alpha being tested)